12th Sunday after Trinity

 Let us pray: May the words of my mouth and the thoughts and meditations of all our hearts be acceptable in your sight, O Lord, our strength and our redeemer.

-A Word: In the readings today we hear the call to be careful about who we think we are and what we do in relation to others.
+A Word: In the readings today we hear the call to be careful about the choices we make in life.

 Let us Pray: Almighty and most merciful God, you show your power to us by taking away our sins and granting us pardon and peace.
 Preserve us from all wrong thinking and wrong doing, help us to stay firm on the foundation of the gospel, guide us so we live our lives in line with your commandments, for you have welcomed us to join in the work of gathering your sacred treasure.
 Amen